 @fmt_docstring decorator but before the

 decorator (if those two exists).
 Here is an example:

 @fmt_docstring @deprecate_parameter("columns", "incols", "v0.4.0", remove_version="v0.6.0") @use_alias(J="projection", R="region", V="verbose", i="incols") @kwargs_to_strings(R="sequence", i='sequence_comma') def plot(self, x=None, y=None, data=None, size=None, direction=None, **kwargs): pass

 will be fully removed in v0.6.0.
 The new parameter name is

 We try to automate the release process as much as possible.
 GitHub Actions workflow handles publishing new releases to PyPI and updating the documentation.
 The version number is set automatically using setuptools_scm based information obtained from git.
 There are a few steps that still must be done manually, though.

 Updating the changelog¶

-The Release Drafter GitHub Action will automatically keep a draft changelog at https://github.com/GenericMappingTools/pygmt/releases, adding a new entry every time a Pull Request (with a proper label) is merged into the master branch.
+The Release Drafter GitHub Action will automatically keep a draft changelog at https://github.com/GenericMappingTools/pygmt/releases, adding a new entry every time a Pull Request (with a proper label) is merged into the main branch.
 This release drafter tool has two configuration files, one for the GitHub Action at .github/workflows/release-drafter.yml, and one for the changelog template at .github/release-drafter.yml.
 Configuration settings can be found at https://github.com/release-drafter/release-drafter.

 The drafted release notes are not perfect, so we will need to tidy it prior to publishing the actual release notes at https://www.pygmt.org/latest/changes.html.